Cyber AssessValydex™by iFeelTech

 Business Impact Analysis

 The financial impact of ransomware extends well beyond the ransom payment itself.
-Coalition Insurance data shows:
+Coalition Insurance data shows the average total ransomware loss for U.S. small businesses reaches $108,000 when accounting for:

 These figures explain why preparation and prevention represent sound financial investments compared to incident response and recovery.
-For comprehensive defense strategies, see our complete ransomware protection guide.
+Even businesses that successfully restore from backups without paying ransoms still face substantial costs for investigation, legal compliance, and operational disruption.

 Defense Strategies for 2026